Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • The Budgeting feature allows businesses to plan and track financial goals.

-• You can create budgets for income, expenses, and specific accounts.
+• Can create budgets for income, expenses, and specific accounts.

 • Compare actual financial performance with budgeted amounts.